 Gravity of depression

 Cities and societies around the world today face many modern and unprecedented challenges.
 Many people, from all backgrounds, struggle to adapt to aspects of reality regarding their social, professional, or philosophical situations, and these struggles can often manifest themselves in a variety of different ways, such as stress, anxiety and depression.
-Depression, the treatment of which is the subject of this paper, is a leading cause of disability worldwide, and major contributor to the overall global burden of disease (World Health Organisation, 2020).
 The cause of depression, as specified by the World Health Organisation, is a complex interaction of social, psychological, and biological factors.
 This complexity extends to treatment, with cases of depression often being chronic, resistant to treatment, and comorbid with other disabilities, adding further complications.

 Not only is the prevalence of depression a clear indicator of this disability’s importance, its cost, both in an economical sense as well as phenomenological, is also critical.
 Many adults today have either experienced depression, or know someone who has, and the experience is nothing to take lightly.
-Indeed, while there is no clear definition of what it is we are supposed to strive for in life in general, most definitions revolve in some way around the concept of happiness, which is situated at the opposite end of the abstract continuum of wellbeing as “depression”.
-But depression is much more than “unhappiness”.
 An author well-acquainted with the subject writes, depression is actually much more complex, nuanced, and dark than unhappiness – more like an implosion of self.
 In a serious state of depression, you become a sort of half-living ghost (Lott, 2016).
 This dire, and in fact terrifying, account of such a condition only serves to emphasise the importance of determining effective treatments for what is, essentially, a treatable disorder.

 Introduction to ketamine

 For these reasons, many treatments for depression are already in practice, with varying measures of success.
 These treatments can involve pharmaceutical treatments (antidepressants, such as SSRIs or tricyclic treatments), psychotherapy (such as CBT or mindfulness therapy), brain stimulation therapy (such as ECT or transcranial magnetic stimulation), among many others (Mayo Clinic, 2019).
-While a full discussion of these treatment options is outside the scope of this paper, one of the key factors that is often concluded by healthcare practitioners is that there is a huge range of treatments that operate through a huge range of mechanisms.
-Some of these treatments may seem like a miracle cure for some individuals, but do nothing for others.
 New patients often need to experiment with several treatments in turn before finding something that works for them.

-As well as this issue of mixed results for different individuals (those suffering formfrom what is termed treatment-resistant (TR) depression), there are two other key issues with those treatments listed above.
+As well as this issue of mixed results for different individuals (those suffering from what is termed treatment-resistant (TR) depression), there are two other key issues with those treatments listed above.
 They are slow (often taking weeks, months or even years to take effect), and they often incur side effects, ranging from mild to life-threatening (which can cause discontinuation of treatment before clinical improvements).
-When a patient is experiencing a major depressive episode, and is in danger of taking their own life or at risk of engaging in self-destructive or dangerous behaviour, these issues become unacceptable; a delay of weeks or months for improvement is entirely too slow to be clinically sufficient.
-Historically, this has necessitated hospitalisation or sectioning, neither of which are desirable for anyone involved.
 The importance of a treatment that could offer immediate or fast acting relief to depression is thus paramount.